Capacitary Muckenhoupt Weight, BMO and BLO Spaces with Hausdorff Content, Factorization Theorems and Applications: Integral average and Jensen-type inequality

 \section{Integral average and Jensen-type inequality}

-This section sets up proofs of main result.
-We first introduce the integral average with respect to the Hausdorff content and then show Jensen-type inequalities related to this integral average.
+This section is devoted to setting up the proofs of the main theorems.
+We first introduce the integral average with respect to the dyadic Hausdorff content and then show the Jensen-type inequalities related to this integral average.